Last Updated on

 These design tools can come in handy when you are doing an email drip campaign, or just want to brand your messages to build brand awareness.
 At any stage in the lifecycle of your email marketing, design tools are important.
 If your email software doesn’t include more options to create visually stunning emails, it probably won’t work for most companies long-term.

-The most distinctive selling point from the second tier upwards is CRM integration with sales automation.
+The most distinctive selling point from the second tier upwards is CRM integrations with sales automation tools.
+Some other integrations include Zapier, ClickFunnels, WooCommerce and Salesforce.
 Your digital marketing manager might need some IT support to get it set up, but it is setting your email marketing up to be a sales machine.

 By the time you hit the top tier of any software with a tiered pricing system, you do expect quite a bit of bang for your buck.
 ActiveCampaign looks to deliver on that.

 At their top tier, their delivery looks a lot more like an agency looking after your email marketing, with a dedicated account rep. As everybody knows, agencies are really expensive, but this costs buttons in comparison.